 The algorithm that is key to this search tool enables an article-level result rather than a page-level result.
 By pre-processing the Chronicling America bulk OCR data files and selecting the page-level files containing key agricultural organization terms, the algorithm seeks out each agricultural article’s beginning and end, and pulls the specific article text into the Historical Agricultural News database.
 This article selection process uses the category of organizations to confine the initial search to agriculture-related entities, and provides additional key term categories in crops, livestock and dairy to further streamline the search.
 By offering this user interface, the search engine weeds out random results (such as advertisements) that might otherwise obstruct a research query.

+The Chronicling America Historic American Newspapers Data Challenge invited members of the public to create web-based projects using the historic newspaper data in Chronicling America.
+Entrants were to explore important humanities themes using technology including visualizations, maps, tools, and data mashups.
 Chronicling America is an open access, searchable database of historic U.S. newspapers produced by a long-term partnership between NEH and the Library of Congress.
 It includes millions of pages of digitized newspapers and descriptive information contributed by states and territories across the country.
 The Library of Congress provides the data through a well-documented API to enable exploration of the collection in a variety of ways beyond the site’s popular web interface.
+Visitors view around 40 million web pages in Chronicling America each year, and some also use the open API to explore the historic newspapers as big data.
 This openness allows users both to view individual pages and download big data sets used to show trends over time and space.